erSubhashThapa/100daysofcode/r3-log.md

 # #100DaysOfCode Log - Round 3 - Dashiell Bark-Huss

+## Day 164, R3
+### 12/30/19

+- ## React Native
+  I continued following along with this calculator app tutorial [React Native Tutorial 14: Creating a Calculator - Part 4 | onPress for TouchableOpacity](https://www.youtube.com/watch?v=8PVWlBwiegY).

+  I'm on the 6th video.
+I'm finding it helpful to pause the video and code my solution to the next step before the instructor.

 ## Day 163, R3
 ### 12/29/19

-Fun news, I'd been counting one day behind for months so I'm on day 163 instead of 162!
+Fun news, I'd been counting one day behind for a month, so I'm on day 163 instead of 162!
 Wow, two more days!

 - ## React Native
   I continued following along with this calculator app tutorial [React Native Tutorial 14: Creating a Calculator - Part 4 | onPress for TouchableOpacity](https://www.youtube.com/watch?v=8PVWlBwiegY).
 I'm starting to get into state finally.
 I see better how to use it now.